gnotaras/wordpress-add-meta-tags/readme.txt

 **Example 12**: Generate product specific metadata.

+Please note that Add-Meta-Tags have internal support for *WooCommerce* and *Easy-Digital-Downloads* e-commerce plugins.
+Just enable them in the plugin settings.

 The following code assumes that e-commerce functionality is added by a plugin named **xcom** and aims to be an example about how to add Twitter Cards, Opengraph and Schema.org metadata to your product pages.

 `